jryans/debug-info-consistency-concrete-artifact/data/consistency-concrete/ffmpeg/program/clang/13/O1/divergences/scale/default/divergences.md

 LibraryCallRemoved
   Before events:
-    CF: filter_is_buffersrc at ffmpeg_filter.c:973:14
-    CT: Jump to external code for strcmp
-    RF: Jump to external code for strcmp
-  Occurrences: 1

-LibraryCallRemoved
-  Before events:
     CF: finish_group at cmdutils.c:611:28
     CT: Jump to external code for memcpy
     RF: Jump to external code for memcpy